 Individual therapy is the foundation of treatment plans for bipolar disorder and addiction.
 At Sana Lake BWC, individual therapy begins the minute a member walks through our doors.
-Whether it’s in our Urgent Access Center, inpatient treatment, or one of our outpatient programs, individual therapy addresses bipolar disorder and addiction issues.

 But, each member has their own unique set of issues.
 So, co-occurring bipolar disorder and alcoholism and co-occurring bipolar disorder and drug use disorder require an individualized approach to treatment.
 Therapies such as cognitive-behavioral therapy and dialectical behavior therapy are standard therapies in treatment plans for bipolar disorder.